An accurate and efficient framework for modelling the surface chemistry of ionic materials: Introduction

 Correlated wave-function theory (cWFT) provides a systematically improvable hierarchy of methods, where coupled cluster (CC) theory with single, double and perturbative triple excitations~\cite{raghavachariFifthorderPerturbationComparison1989} [CCSD(T)] is widely considered the method of choice.
 Its high cost and steep computational scaling, however, limits its direct application to adsorbate--surface systems.
 To bypass this cost, CCSD(T) is often applied within an embedding approach, where it is treated as either local fragments in periodic supercells~\cite{schaferLocalEmbeddingCoupled2021b,lauRegionalEmbeddingEnables2021c} or by approximating the surface as a finite embedded cluster~\cite{tosoniAccurateQuantumChemical2010,boeseAccurateAdsorptionEnergies2013a,alessioChemicallyAccurateAdsorption2019a,boeseAccurateAdsorptionEnergies2016,kubasSurfaceAdsorptionEnergetics2016c,araujoAdsorptionEnergiesTransition2022c}.
 The latter embedded cluster approaches have demonstrated great success in reproducing experimental $H_\textrm{ads}$ estimates, while new methods~\cite{masiosAvertingInfraredCatastrophe2023c,schimkaAccurateSurfaceAdsorption2010a,boothExactDescriptionElectronic2013b} and approximations~\cite{mihmShortcutThermodynamicLimit2021b,yeAdsorptionVibrationalSpectroscopy2024a,yeInitioSurfaceChemistry2024} for the former are further enhancing its applicability.

-The major limitation of embedded cluster approaches is the difficulty in generalising them to diverse sets of adsorbate–-surface systems.
-Consequently, all studies until now have been mostly limited to one or two systems.
-There have been advances~\cite{dittmerAccurateBandGap2019b, dittmerComputationNMRShielding2020a,shiGeneralEmbeddedCluster2022b, shiManyBodyMethodsSurface2023a} towards addressing these challenges --- for example, the SKZCAM protocol~\cite{shiGeneralEmbeddedCluster2022b, shiManyBodyMethodsSurface2023a} by some of the authors provides systematic rubrics for applying embedded cluster approaches to any ionic crystal, surface termination, and molecule.
-However, tackling broad sets of adsorbate--surface systems or adsorption configurations -- currently routine with DFT -- still presents a major challenge as these embedding approaches remain complicated and cumbersome, requiring significant manual effort~\cite{kickTransferableDesignSolidstate2019}.
+The most common embedding approach for adsorbate--surface systems involving ionic materials is electrostatic embedding, where the system is modelled as a central `quantum' cluster surrounded by a field of point charges representing the long-range interactions from the rest of the surface.
+This approach has been applied to systems ranging from simple ionic materials~\cite{sauerMolecularModelsInitio1989a} to challenging quantum materials~\cite{bogdanovEnhancementSuperexchangeDue2022}, not only on their surfaces, but in the bulk~\cite{dittmerAccurateBandGap2019b} as well as on steps, edges and kinks~\cite{sushkoRelativeEnergiesSurface2000e,chizalletAssignmentPhotoluminescenceSpectra2008}.
+However, applying electrostatic embedding is challenging as designing efficient quantum clusters~\cite{kickTransferableDesignSolidstate2019} amenable to methods such as CCSD(T) while being converged to the bulk limit is not trivial, requiring significant manual effort and chemical intuition.
+Consequently, studies until now have been mostly limited to one or two systems.
+There have been advances~\cite{dittmerAccurateBandGap2019b, dittmerComputationNMRShielding2020a,shiGeneralEmbeddedCluster2022b, shiManyBodyMethodsSurface2023a} towards addressing these challenges --- for example, the SKZCAM protocol~\cite{shiGeneralEmbeddedCluster2022b, shiManyBodyMethodsSurface2023a} by some of the authors provides systematic rubrics for reaching the bulk limit at cluster sizes amenable to CCSD(T) with local approximations.
+More recently, it has been combined with a mechanical embedding (i.e., ONIOM~\cite{chungONIOMMethodIts2015}) procedure, where the effort of reaching the bulk limit is performed with the more affordable second-order M{\o}ller-Plesset perturbation theory (MP2) on larger clusters, while CCSD(T) is performed on smaller clusters to correct MP2.
+These improvements, however, come at the cost of significant additional complexity and overhead, such that it remains a challenge to tackle broad sets of adsorbate–surface systems or adsorption configurations --- currently routine with DFT.
 To make these tools usable by the broader community, they need to be streamlined, automatised and simplified into ``black-box'' tools, providing reliable insights from simple inputs (as illustrated in the top panel of Fig.~\ref{fig:autoskzcam_framework}).